 The internship includes the following:

 - 2-week face-to-face classroom skills and cultural awareness induction training in Chiang Mai.

 - 4-5 month paid contract that follows training.

 - Placements are in government run Thai schools.

-The SEE TEFL course requires the participant to be a native English speaker, or to at least have strong English language skills.
+The SEE TEFL course requires you to be a native English speaker, or to at the very least have strong English language skills.

 You will need to be comfortable using Microsoft Word or OpenOffice Writer, and possess good character skills: e.g. being friendly, patient and flexible with the ability to adapt to new and unpredictable situations.